unrealwork/atsd-use-cases/research/analysis/economic-policy-uncertainty/README.md

 ![](./images/epu-rates.png)
 [![](./images/button.png)](https://apps.axibase.com/chartlab/661d387e/#fullscreen)

-*Fig. 3*: Economic Policy Uncertainty Index and PRC Treasury Securities Rates (2000-2017), bi-annually and quarterly.
+> Economic Policy Uncertainty Index and PRC Treasury Securities Rates (2000-2017), bi-annually and quarterly.

-The above figure was creating using the [`weighted average`](https://axibase.com/products/axibase-time-series-database/visualization/widgets/configuring-the-widgets/aggregators/) statistical tool.
+The above figure is made using the [`weighted average`](https://axibase.com/products/axibase-time-series-database/visualization/widgets/configuring-the-widgets/aggregators/) statistical tool.
 This tool may be used to creating a rolling average value for a specific time period.
 For more information about using this statistical tool, see this [guide](../../../tutorials//moving-avg/README.md).

 ### Dual Axis